latifabu/eng103a_amazon_s3/README.md

 Create your ASG, you will then be able to see your instances on your dashboard.

 Blockers:
-Incoorect AMI was used, wrong VPC was selected and user data was inputed incorrectly.
+Incorrect AMI was used, wrong VPC was selected and user data was inputed incorrectly.
 These issues prevented our ASG instances from launching as intended.